Codastro0o0o/PSD-plot/README.md

 # PSD-plot
-The is code can be used for plotting current scan(CS)
+The code can be used for plotting current scan(CS)